whiskyechobravo/kerko/docs/upgrading.md

   documentation](config-params.md) for details).
 - If your configuration changes neither the `DATA_PATH` nor the `INSTANCE_PATH` parameters, then rename KerkoApp's `data` directory to `instance`.
-- Make sure your WSGI server now reference the application as `wsgi.app` (or `wsgi:app`) instead of `kerkoapp.app` (or `kerkoapp:app`).
+- Make sure your WSGI server now references the application as `wsgi.app` (or `wsgi:app`) instead of `kerkoapp.app` (or `kerkoapp:app`).
 - Rebuild your search index using the following commands, then restart the
   application: